yyanghly/SAC-Discrete/README.md

 The repository consists of two branches: `main` and `robustness`.

 ## Main Branch
 The `main` branch contains the implementation of the Discrete SAC.
-It includes an jupyter notebook run and evaluate the classifier.
 The primary goal of this branch is to provide a functional implementation of the SAC algorithm.

 Repository Structure:
 - `src/`: This directory contains the source code for the Discrete SAC implementation.
-- `data/`: This directory stores the dataset used for training and evaluation.
-- `results/`: This directory is used to store the results obtained from running the classifier.
+- `results/`: This directory is used to store the results of LunarLander-v2.

 ## Robustness Branch